 This is an advanced course designed for students who have demonstrated an ability to synthesize and use a wide variety of language in both written and oral formats.
-This Honors section differs from regular in that it has higher expectations in terms of students' language accuracy and focuses more on exploring literature in Spanish.
-Each unit consists of lexical development, grammar refinement and a 20th century short story in Spanish by a variety of Spanish-speaking authors.
-Students keep journals and write essays to practice different language registers at the written level.
-They lead and participate in informal conversations as well as doing formal oral presentations to the class.
-They also watch webnovelas and participate in cultural excursions in San Francisco.
+This honors section differs from regular in that it has higher expectations in terms of students' language accuracy and focuses more on exploring literature in Spanish.
+Each unit consists of lexical development, grammar refinement, and a 20th century fiction or nonfiction narrative in Spanish by a variety of Spanish-speaking authors.
+Students write essays to practice different language registers at the written level.
+They lead and participate in informal conversations as well as formal oral presentations to the class.
+They also watch Spanish-language films and participate in cultural events.

-Additionally, students immerse themselves in project-based learning that requires them to engage with the Spanish-speaking world through newspapers and web-based publications.
+Additionally, students immerse themselves in project-based learning that requires them to engage with the Spanish-speaking world through multimedia components.
 One example of a group project is the creation of a website for a Spanish-language newspaper, including written, audio, and video articles.
 Another example is a critical investigation of a real-world problem affecting a Spanish-speaking community.
-You will examine the problem in detail and come up with creative solutions to present to the class.
-The course is taught exclusively in Spanish and you are expected to communicate with classmates and their instructor in Spanish.
+Students will examine the problem in detail and come up with creative solutions to present to the class.
+The course is taught exclusively in Spanish and students are expected to communicate with classmates and their instructor in Spanish.

-Prerequisites: Department approval is required for Honors/AP level courses.
-Approval is based on teacher recommendation, previous academic performance in language courses, and an additional placement test
+Prerequisites: Department approval is required for honors level courses.
+Approval is based on teacher recommendation, previous academic performance in language courses, and an additional placement test.